A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 "That wasn't a coincidence," Connolly says.

 Even in the absence of any evidence Epstein was involved, Connolly says both Carter and he considered the bullet a clear warning from Epstein.
 Another former colleague, who spoke on condition of anonymity, recalls receiving an anguished call from Carter linking the bullet to Epstein.
+(NPR asked Carter repeatedly over the course of a week for his recollections of the bullet incident along with other elements presented here.
+After this story was broadcast and posted, his spokeswoman wrote to say Carter recalled the bullet appearing in 2004, not 2003.)

 In 2006, federal authorities compiled accusations against Epstein in Florida.
 Connolly says he headed south to see if there was a story there for Vanity Fair.